 Students living on-campus are not allowed to park on College Avenue between the hours of 10:00pm-7:00am.
 Parking is free on campus and lots for each building can be found directly behind each building.
 Students should utilize the parking lots for their vehicles (i.e. motorcycles, mopeds, scooters, cars, SUVs, trucks, etc.).

-A Student must pay the specified application fee, reservation fee, housing charges and meal plan when due.
-Students must be on a payment plan or have his/her student account paid in full, including tuition, fees, housing and any other Snow College expenses before the end of the 5th day of each fifteen week semester.
+A Student must pay the specified application fee, deposit fee, housing charges, and meal plan when due.
+Students must be on a payment plan or have his/her student account paid in full, including tuition, fees, housing and any other Snow College expenses before the end of the 5th day of each semester.
 Students that fail to be paid or on a payment plan will be dropped from classes by the Snow College Business Office.

 Students are responsible to contact the campus Business Office and the Office of Residence Life prior to these payment deadlines to resolve any issues or concerns related to payment on time of tuition, fees or housing charges.

 A Student may personalize his/her residence hall room to the extent that it does not damage property, furniture, walls or other college property.
 Students are not at liberty to repaint their room, remove furniture from their room or residence hall, nor are they allowed to bring prohibited items.
 Students are also not allowed to bring additional furniture such as: futons, couches, sofa chairs or large furniture into their room.

 Students are only allowed to stick items on his/her walls if the use of sticky tack or painter’s tape is used.
 Command strips may be used at the student's own risk.
 Students cannot use nails, tacks or any other hole-producing objects.
 All decorations should be temporary in nature so as to not permanently deface or damage any of the room’s natural features.